openbikesensor/OpenBikeSensor3dPrintableCase/logo/README.md

 customizable logo to your cases.
 The script generates a "main" part and a "highlight" part, where the main part is the normal case file with the logo cut out, and the "inner" part is the logo.
-This can be used in multi-part printing, e.g. in Prusa Slicer.
+This can be used in multi-part printing, e.g. in Prusa Slicer or Ultimaker Cura.
 In general you will need to follow these steps:

 * Find your logo as a vector graphics file (e.g. SVG)
 * Scale the logo to the right dimensions, using the frame templates